akkadotnet/getakka.net/src/docs/akka-developers/nightly-builds.md

 ![Consume pre-release nightly Akka.NET builds from Nuget](../images/akka-developers/nightly-builds.png)

 > Make sure you allow for *pre-release* builds - otherwise you won't see the nightly builds!

+## Build Frequency and Details

+The nightly builds are generated nightly at midnight UTC if there have been modifications to the `dev` branch of Akka.NET since the previous build.